The contact number for Environment Agency is available directly from their website at no or lower cost

 Environment Agency flood map

 The Environment Agency has a constantly-updating map of flood-prone areas, updating on the groundwater in these areas and sending out alerts when flooding seems likely.
 They also constantly measure the levels of rivers and the sea, keeping track of freak rain events, snowmelts and other potential flood exarcerbation risks, to provide a fully inclusive picture of the flood risk in your area.
 These maps help people see whether the area they are in is at risk of flooding, and can help people to make informed decisions when they are considering moving house, setting up shop or undergoing building work.
-If you are concerned that your area appears on the Environment Agency flood map, you can call the Environment Agency head office on 0844 826 8364 to talk to them about flooding risks, the times of year that flooding is likely to be a threat, and ways which you can mitigate the damage caused by flooding – or prevent it entirely.
+If you are concerned that your area appears on the Environment Agency flood map, you can call the Environment Agency head office to talk to them about flooding risks, the times of year that flooding is likely to be a threat, and ways which you can mitigate the damage caused by flooding – or prevent it entirely.

 Environment Agency flood warnings

 The Environment Agency doesn’t just keep track of flood risks and potential areas of flooding, like the coast or flood plains by overflowing rivers – it actively warns people of increased flood risk.
 These warnings are usually issued on the Environment Agency website (this isn’t it) and on the news, where they are severe enough.
-However, you can also sign up to have them delivered directly to you in an email or an SMS message – just visit the official Environment Agency website (again, this is not it) or call the Environment Agency head office on 0844 826 8364 and ask to be put on their flood warnings list for your area.
+However, you can also sign up to have them delivered directly to you in an email or an SMS message – just visit the official Environment Agency website (again, this is not it) or call the Environment Agency head office and ask to be put on their flood warnings list for your area.
 Please note that if you live in an area that never experiences flooding they may not be able to put you on a flood warning list, nor will they warn you about the non-existent flooding in your area.

 Environment Agency jobs

-If you are interested in working at the Environment Agency, you can apply for a job on their website (which this is not) or you can call their head office on 0844 826 8364 and register your interest in applying for a position.
+If you are interested in working at the Environment Agency, you can apply for a job on their website (which this is not) or you can call their head office and register your interest in applying for a position.
 We recommend calling the head office to make enquiries as to the careers available with the Environment Agency, and the requirements for those careers, before making your application.
 That way, you can enjoy the ability to prepare for your application by tailoring it to the requirements and positions you need, and make the chances of a new career at the Environment Agency as high as they possibly can be before phoning up to apply.

 Environment Agency public register

 The Environment Agency provides licenses to any business, industry or public operation that has the potential to cause pollution or environmental damage, after first assessing their plans and making sure that they fall well within the limits imposed.
 To get one of these licences, the business, industry or other enterprise must first apply and provide details of itself and its operations, which are made available to the public on the Environment Agency public register.
-You can access this public register by going to the official Environment Agency website, or calling their head office between the hours of 8am and 8pm from Monday to Friday, on 0844 826 8364.
+You can access this public register by going to the official Environment Agency website, or calling their head office between the hours of 8am and 8pm from Monday to Friday.